pac4j/play-pac4j/README.md

 consists of a list of filter rules, where the key is a regular expression that will be used to match the url.
 Make sure that the / is escaped by \\ to make a valid regular expression.

-For each regex key, there are two subkeys: `authorizers`, `clients` and `matchers`.
+For each regex key, there are three subkeys: `authorizers`, `clients` and `matchers`.
 Here you can define the correct values, like you would supply to the `RequireAuthentication` method in controllers.
 There two exceptions: `authorizers` can have two special values: `_authenticated_` and `_anonymous_`.